lumotist/backend/README.md

 To see example auth token error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Change Username **(auth token required)**
-Performing a POST request to `/account/change_username` with the users `password` and `new_username` will change the users username.
+Performing a PUT request to `/account/change_username` with the users `password` and `new_username` will change the users username.

-Example POST request:
+Example PUT request:

 	{
 	    "new_username": "test2",